Malaysia's Mahathir out as former interior minister is named PM

 Malaysia's 94-year-old Mahathir Mohamad lost out in the battle to become prime minister on Saturday as the king named former interior minister Muhyiddin Yassin after a week of political turmoil sparked by Mahathir's resignation.
 The decision could again reshape politics in the Southeast Asian country less than two years after an alliance of Mahathir, and old rival Anwar Ibrahim, 72, swept out the former ruling party that had been tarnished by corruption scandals.

 "His majesty has decreed that the process of appointing a prime minister cannot be delayed," it added.
 "This is the best decision for all."
-Muhyiddin, 72, will be sworn in on Sunday.
+Muhyiddin, who will be sworn in on Sunday, urged all Malaysians to accept the palace's decision.

-"I only ask for all Malaysians to accept the decision announced by the national palace," Muhyiddin told reporters at his home.
-Muhyiddin's position could still depend on being able to win a confidence vote in parliament.
+His position could still depend on being able to win a confidence vote in parliament, as Anwar said his coalition had now secured the support of 114 lawmakers, enough for a majority in the 222-member lower house of parliament.
+Angered by the decision on Muhyiddin, around 200 people gathered in central Kuala Lumpur despite police warnings that the protest was illegal.
+Officers, however, stood on the sidelines without intervening.

-The top trending hashtag on Twitter in Malaysia was #NotMyPM.
-There was no immediate reaction from Mahathir, who has been interim prime minister since he resigned, or Anwar.
+"We're really angry," said 23-year-old protester Atul Rabiatu.
+"UMNO-PAS is corrupt, it's like going back to the old government and we don't want that."
+One placard read: "Traitor to the people, Traitor to the country, NotMyPM".

 UMNO's fortunes have risen since its 2018 defeat, with Mahathir and Anwar's Pakatan coalition losing five by-elections in the face of criticism from some Malay voters that it should do more to favor the biggest ethnic group in the country of 32 million.
 UMNO, which Mahathir led from 1981 to 2003 during a previous stint as prime minister, supports Malay nationalism.